mapbox/mapbox-maps-ios/Apps/Examples/README.md

 dependencies and load maps.
 Follow the instructions in the docs to [Configure credentials](https://docs.mapbox.com/ios/maps/guides/install/).

+The `main` branch is unstable, so please switch to a stable branch like `git checkout v10.16.0`.

 **Important**

 1. Place the .netrc file in your home directory.